ruoxining/ruoxining.github.io/_pages/about.md

 - I have a blog <a href='https://ruoxining.github.io/notebook'>🏛️ Mini Babel Library</a> written mostly in Chinese Mandarin.
 I believe that taking notes is a good way forcing one to digest the knowledge duing learning and reinforce the understanding.
 Welcome to explore my notes in CS, AI, linguistics, and life skills here!

 - I am a foreign language learner.
 Besides Chinese and English, I can also use French (~B1) and German (~A1) and I am eagerly learning them.
 My wish is to reach at least B2 in these two languages before graduation.
 Be my Duolingo friend at [minervaning](https://www.duolingo.com/profile/minervaning).

+- I enjoy reading philosophy, linguistics, and classics.
+I am also a big fan of German and Austrian musicals and classical music, especially the works of Richard Wargner, Edward Grieg, Sergei Rachmaninoff, Richard Strauss, and Philip Glass. 🎵

 <!-- - interactive page -->